Video Game Design and Development

 Dead Space

 God, this is a great one.
-Dead Space was released in 2008 after being in development from around 2005 with the desire to make somewhat of a spiritual successor to the System Shock series for the PC.
+Dead Space was released in 2008 after being in development since around 2005 with the desire to make somewhat of a spiritual successor to the System Shock series for the PC.

-Set in the far future, you play as Isaac Clarke as you search for your girlfriend through a derelict space station infested with bloodthirsty aliens.
+Set in the far future, you play Isaac Clarke as you search for your girlfriend through a derelict space station infested with bloodthirsty aliens.

 One of the lead developers, Glen Schofield, wanted to bring about a blend of System Shock, the recently popular Resident Evil 4, and the sci-fi film classic Event Horizon.